Weston (NSW)

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that median income in Weston is $46,532 and average income stands at $54,549.
-This contrasts with Rest of NSW's median income of $52,390 and average income of $65,215 for the same period.
-Based on Wage Price Index growth of 8.86% between July 2023 and September 2025, estimated median income in Weston would be approximately $50,655 and average income $59,382 by September 2025.
-According to the 2021 Census, incomes in Weston fall between the 16th and 23rd percentiles nationally.
-The earnings profile shows that 30.5% of residents earn between $1,500 and $2,999 weekly.
-Housing affordability pressures are severe, with only 83.2% of income remaining after housing costs, ranking at the 22nd percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year ended June 2023 shows median income in Weston suburb is $46,532 and average income is $54,549.
+This contrasts with Regional NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year ended June 2023, estimated median income for Weston as of September 2025 is approximately $50,655 and estimated average income is $59,382.
+According to the 2021 Census, incomes in Weston fall between 16th and 23rd percentiles nationally.
+The earnings profile shows largest segment comprises 30.5% earning $1,500 - 2,999 weekly (1,322 residents), consistent with broader trends across the region showing 29.9% in same category.
+Housing affordability pressures are severe, with only 83.2% of income remaining after housing costs, ranking at 22nd percentile nationally.

 Frequently Asked Questions - Income